joewong00/3D-CNN-Segmentation/README.md

 The input images and target masks (for training) should be in the `dataset/train/T2/` and `dataset/train/T2Masks/` folders respectively.
 Original dataset have 3D size (W * H * D), they are **preprocessed** by adding channel dimension and written into the [h5](https://www.hdfgroup.org/solutions/hdf5/) files for dataloading.

 You can use your own dataset as long as you make sure it is loaded properly in `dataloader.py`.

+## Result
+The segmentation results using the above networks are still in progress...

 ---